The COVID-19 pandemic and our precautions

 Travel restrictions during the COVID-19 pandemic

-As you may be aware, from 17 May 2021 a traffic light system is in place for travellers to the UK.
-If you travel from in an amber listed country, you must quarantine for 10 days.
+As you may be aware, there is a traffic light system in place for travellers to the UK.

 Restrictions on visitors to the college